 Funding for past projects

-Unspent ward budgets may be rolled forward to the following financial year.
-This process will be agreed annually.
-However, please note there is no guarantee that budgets will be rolled forward.
+Unspent ward budgets cannot be rolled forward to the following financial year.
 Budgets have been allocated for a specific financial year and good practice is to spend where possible in the year of allocation.

 A full breakdown of the ward budget for each ward can be found by visiting the community budgets for each ward page

 Councillors are responsible for agreeing proposals to be put forward for funding.
 They may do this independently, with other councillors in their ward, or with other wards providing that each ward has identified the project as something that would benefit residents in all the participating wards.

 Councillors can identify projects in a number of ways:

 - agreeing their priorities at the start of the year and inviting applications that will further that agenda; this can be done in consultation with other ward councillors or the local community

 - seeking groups to come forward for specific community initiatives

 - allowing anyone to come forward with a proposition that meets the criteria to maintain funding flexibility; this may include community representatives, council officers or members of the public.